CBD vs THC: Understanding the Key Differences

 Psychoactive and Non-Psychoactive Effects

-A critical point of differentiation between CBD and THC is their psychoactive properties.
+A critical point of differentiation between Cannabidiol and Tetrahydrocannabinol is their psychoactive properties.
 THC is best known for its ability to induce a high due to its potent psychoactive effects.
 Users commonly report feelings of euphoria, relaxation, and occasionally paranoia or anxiety.

 Therapeutic Uses and Benefits